IAudioDeviceManager

 testAudioFilePath

-The path of the audio file.
-The data format is string in UTF-8.
+The absolute path of the audio file.
+The path string must be encoded in UTF-8.

 • 0: Success.